vincoss/vinco-logging-toolkit/README.txt

 };

 ExceptionHandler.Configure(writter, defaults);
 }

+Code short configuration, default configuration settings will be used.

+static void Main(string[] args)
+{
+        ExceptionHandler.ConfigureFromConfigurationFile(new HttpExceptionWritter(), null);
+}
 WCF configuration with Web.config or App.config file To use WCF service error logging, you should configure service behaviour in configuration file or in code.
 You can configure error logging as indicated in the following example.